 Avast Antivirus Review

 Now, back to the highlight of the story, as indicated above, Avast claimed to have stripped any identifying details before selling its users’ browsing history.
-So, based on this explanation, one can simply believe that the act is not harmful.
+Based on this explanation, some might perceive the act as not harmful.
 Unfortunately, a huge amount of anonymized browser history information can be broken down and connected to actual users.

 The division held liable for selling data to third-parties is the company’s subsidiary Jumpshot.
 Data is sold to big brands so they can study consumer behavior when buying online to come up with compelling ads.
 The collected data is spot on, such that the big brands obtaining it can learn about each click made by the consumer from their browsing history.